zeratul021/coursera-dataScience/03-getdata/courseProject/README.md

-# Getting and Cleaning Data - Couse Project
+# Getting and Cleaning Data - Couse Project Readme

 This small project prepares the data collected from the accelerometers from the Samsung Galaxy S smartphones.